vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 #### Markdown - the base of content
 There must happen two things with the content you write.
 It must be somehow written and it must be somehow rendered.
 The rendering at the end is going to be in HTML, there is not any other choise.
-But to write you content directly in the HTML
+But to write you content directly in the HTML is not a good idea due to its platform dependecy.
+Of couse you could you as WYSIWYG editor, but it

 The content is base of the blog and must be somehow written.